Valean25/Valean-repository-2/README.md

 - Documented all contributions and protected grading boundaries

 ### Jonathan Ramirez
-- Currently working on the **Anime Section**
+- Built the **Anime Section**, including:
-  - Will include Top 10 anime picks
+  - Responsive layout for Top 10 character showcase
+  - Navigation links and unified site styling
-  - Media embeds and commentary
+  - Preparing media embeds and commentary for each pick
-  - Responsive layout and styling
+  - Collaborating on shared structure and visual consistency

-## 🧱 Technologies Used
+## Technologies Used
 - HTML5
 - CSS3
 - Bootstrap 5